datalogics-bhaugen/pdf-web-api-clients/README.md

 * For Linux
     * Extract the two archives (one for pdf2img, one for its resources)
     * In your bin directory (e.g. /home/pdfprocess/bin), make a link to the pdf2img executable
-    * In your pdf2img directory, make links to the Resource folders
+    * In your pdf2img directory, make links to the Resource directories
-    * Add the pdf2img directory to your LD_LIBRARY_PATH
+    * In .profile, add the pdf2img directory to your LD_LIBRARY_PATH

 ## Run